Raghavaaa/lindia-f/VV_GATE_SYSTEM.md

 ```
 1. Runs comprehensive V&V gate
 2. If any CRITICAL check fails → push is BLOCKED
-3. If all pass → automatically tags as verified release
+3. If all pass → automatically pushes to lindia-f repository
+4. Creates verified release tag
-4. Bypass: git push --no-verify (NOT RECOMMENDED)
+5. Bypass: git push --no-verify (NOT RECOMMENDED)
 ```

 ---